Testing mean and variance by e-processes: Testing the null hypotheses

 Let $\mu \in \R$ and $\sigma >0$.
 We consider the following hypotheses by keeping the same notation as in Section \ref{sec:single}:

 Recall that it is without loss of generality to consider $\mu$ and $\sigma^2$ as constants.
 We can also test the hypotheses where some data are symmetric or unimodal and some are not, because we will build e-values from each of them separately.
 For simplicity, we only list the above four representative cases.
+Using a similar formulation, the hypothesis in \cite{WR24} is In the above formulation, the choice of $\sigma=1 $ is simply to remove the variance constraint; see Remark \ref{rem:R1-WR}.

 There are several simple ways to use results in Section \ref{sec:single} to construct an e-variable or p-variable for the above hypotheses; some of these methods are more useful than the others.
 In general, we can compute an e-variable $E_i$ or p-variable $P_i$ based on $X_i$ for $i\in [n]$ using Theorems \ref{th:1}-\ref{th:4}, and then combine them.